charl-kruger/v0-mcp/README.md

 #### `create_project`

-Create a new V0 project.
+Create a new project on the V0 platform.

 **Parameters:**